 Not far from Beethovenplatz is the Stadtpark.
 Walk around the well-maintained gardens and rest on one of the benches under the trees.

 Inside the Stadtpark is the well-visited statue of Vienna’s golden boy/musician – Mozart!

 Want to see something that will blow your mind away?
-See the priceless arts inside Albertina Museum!
+See the priceless art inside Albertina Museum!

 The whole walking tour lasted me four hours.
 I had a lot of stops along the way.

 I intended to stay here because I had an early train going to Bratislava.
-The room I was assigned was very spacious and bunk beds are arranged comfortably.
-The staff members are friendly and the hostel itself is clean.
-Since it’s close to the station, there are cafes and grocery stores in the area and very accessible to public transport.
-If you’re not in a budget, here are some hotels where you can stay.
+The room I was assigned was very spacious, and bunk beds were arranged comfortably.
+The staff members are friendly, and the hostel itself is clean.
+Since it’s close to the station, there are cafes and grocery stores in the area, and very accessible to public transport.
+If you’re not on a budget, here are some hotels where you can stay.